 And the final part of the attraction isn’t so much an attraction as it is a deeper, more urgent sense of responsibility: as a photographer you can show people things they otherwise might never see or consider worthy of rumination—things that could change the way they think about the world and the impact they have on it—so you’d better have at it.

-Also, it’s hard to get around the mythic significance of the West and the place it holds in the national imaginary as a land of open space and boundless opportunity.
+My work focuses on the American West because it’s the place I’m from and there’s a long, if troublesome, tradition of landscape photography in this region that I try to put my work into dialogue with.
+It’s likely impossible to crawl out from under the mythic weight of the West and the place it holds in the national imaginary as a land of open space and boundless opportunity.
 I guess you could say my pictures attempt to show the hangover to this great optimism, a world waking up to the headache of its own excesses.

-Set out in stark, unflinching images, Bixler’s work explores marginal landscapes and marginalized communities, vernacular architecture and built environments.
+Set out in stark, unflinching images, Bixler’s photographic work explores marginal landscapes and marginalized communities, vernacular architecture and built environments.

 Since 2002, Bixler has traveled within and beyond the borders of California to chronicle the impact of rapid settlement and development in the American West.
 His photographs address the environmental complexities that attend such development, and focus on the collisions of—and interstices between—urban, suburban, industrial and rural landscapes.

-Projects in this vein include: “A New Pastoral: Views of the San Joaquin Valley”; “Industrial Materials: Mining California”; “L.A.
-Environs”; “Oregon: A Field Survey”; and “Along I-70: Views of Central Colorado.”
+Projects in this vein include: A New Pastoral: Views of the San Joaquin Valley; Industrial Materials: Mining California; L.A.
+Environs; Oregon: A Field Survey; and Along I-70: Views of Central Colorado.